cs2113-f24/cs2113-f24.github.io/j-units/J4-GUI-Swing.md

 margin-left: auto;
 margin-right: auto;"/>

-Here's the code for this, which you should quickly review, and then we can highlight some important things to note
+Here's the code for this, which you should quickly review, and then we can highlight some important things to note;

 ```java
 import javax.swing.*;